 Right and duties of company auditor are of statutory nature.
-The companies Act of 1956 has clearly explained the rights and duties of company auditor.
-Company cannot restrict them by means of its articles or in any other way.
+The Companies Act of 1956 has clearly explained the rights and duties of a company auditor.
+The company cannot restrict them by means of its articles or in any other way.
 This decision is given in Newton Vs Burmingham Small Arms Co.
 Ltd.,

 Duties of Company Auditor

 Duty under Section 227: It is otherwise known as the duty to give report.
-After completion of audit work, auditor should give a report expressing his opinion.
-The report may be length or summarized.
-It may be in the form of letter or statement.
-Whatever the form may be, it must be addressed to share holders.
-And it report may be with condition or without condition.
-Unconditional report is called clean report and conditional report is called qualified report.
+After completion of audit work, the auditor should give a report expressing his opinion.
+The report may be long or summarized.
+It may be in the form of a letter or statement.
+Whatever the form may be, it must be addressed to shareholders.
+And its report may be with condition or without condition.
+An unconditional report is called a clean report and a conditional report is called a qualified report.

-- Whether company is maintaining proper books and records or not.
+- Whether the company is maintaining proper books and records or not.

-- Whether financial statements are prepared are prepared in accordance with requirements of companies act or not.
+- Whether financial statements are prepared in accordance with the requirements of companies act or not.

-- Whether balance sheet is giving true and fair view or not.
+- Whether the balance sheet is giving a true and fair view or not.

-- Whether profit and loss account is giving true and fair view or not.
+- Whether profit and loss account is giving a true and fair view or not.

 - If there are branches, whether statements from branch auditors under Sec.
 228 are properly received or not.

-Duty under Section 165: It is otherwise known as the duty to certify statutory report.
-Every public company has to prepare statutory report with regard to statutory general meeting.
-A copy of statutory report is to be filed with registrar and its copies should be sent to members also.
-Statutory report includes the following matters;
+Duty under Section 165: It is otherwise known as the duty to certify the statutory report.
+Every public company has to prepare a statutory report with regard to the statutory general meeting.
+A copy of the statutory report is to be filed with the registrar and its copies should be sent to members also.
+The statutory report includes the following matters;

 - Number of shares issued for cash

-- Number of shares issued for consideration other than cash.
+- The number of shares issued for consideration other than cash.

 - Preliminary expenses.

-- Since all these items are related to accounting records, auditor has to certify statutory report.
+- Since all these items are related to accounting records, the auditor has to certify the statutory report.

 Duty under Section 240: It is otherwise known as the duty to assist the government inspector.
-Company auditor has to give his co-operation to govt. inspectors.
-Otherwise company auditors will be charged with imprisonment up to six months with or without fine.
+The company auditor has to give his co-operation to govt. inspectors.
+Otherwise, company auditors will be charged with imprisonment for up to six months with or without fine.

 Duty under Section 62 and section 63: It is otherwise known as the duty to certify prospectus.
-In case of prospectus issued by an existing company, there will be previous three or four years financial statements.
-When such prospectus is certified by company auditor people can rely on the values shown.
+In the case of a prospectus issued by an existing company, there will be previous three or four years of financial statements.
+When such prospectus is certified by the company auditor people can rely on the values shown.

 - Whether loans granted by the company are properly secured or not.

-- Whether terms and conditions of such loans are prejudicial to company or not.
+- Whether the terms and conditions of such loans are prejudicial to the company or not.

-- Whether personnel expenditure is charged to revenue account or not.
+- Whether personnel expenditure is charged to the revenue account or not.

-- Whether mere book entries are prejudicial to interest of company or not.
+- Whether mere book entries are prejudicial to the interest of the company or not.

 Professional Duties of an Auditor

 Company auditor has to perform the professional duties also which are specified by Chartered Accountants Act.
-Some examples to professional duties include that; An auditor should not advertise his service, Auditor has to consult the retiring auditor has part of professional respect to fellow member, etc.
+Some examples of professional duties include that an auditor should not advertise his service, auditor has to consult the retiring auditor has part of professional respect to fellow members, etc.

 - Rights to access the books and records.